sayeedkhalshi/content-creation/concept-book/main-flow.md

 ## Main flow for human context (not brain or ai)

+Main flow is the proof everyone can learn.
+It gos through the whole learning cycle even you don't do it for other topics.
+For example - the story in main flow makes you think, overwhelmed, broke up, then come back to think about it again.
+But most people fail to gr through the whole learning cycle in other topics in life just because they think of learning break up as just a limitation of their ability.
+Hope has PTSD for them and forgets to speculate.

 Since the nature suggests of single state of action, our context will have a main flow everything in it will have a main flow.

 Since it's all about controlling flows and we all create are control structure and we can't create a non control structure, it's all just mimicking of the idea of a uncontrolled structure, deep down it's still a conrol structure and deception happens by the providers.